FlyJingFish/AndroidAOP/docs/getting_started.md

         ```groovy

         plugins {
-          //Required item 👇 apply is set to true to automatically apply debugMode to all modules, if false, follow step 5 below.
+          //👇Required item (1)👈 apply is set to true to automatically apply debugMode to all modules, if false, follow step 5 below.
           id "io.github.FlyJingFish.AndroidAop.android-aop" version "2.2.6" apply true
         }
         ```

+        1.  :man_raising_hand: If you have the `com.google.dagger.hilt.android` plugin in your project, put this plugin before it.

     - Using **legacy plugin application**:

         ```groovy
         buildscript {
              dependencies {
-                 //Required items 👇
+                 //👇equired items (1)👈
                  classpath "io.github.FlyJingFish.AndroidAop:android-aop-plugin:2.2.6"
              }
         }